-The associated equipment cabinets will be located within a shroud attached to replaced utility pole and painted to match the proposed wooden pole in order to minimize visual impacts on the neighboring properties.
+The associated antennas will be located within a shroud attached to a replaced utility pole and painted to match the proposed wooden pole or the other utilities in order to minimize visual impacts on the neighboring properties.

 5. Equipment shelters or cabinets shall be consistent with the general character of the area.